 Participants in the study will be followed up until they are around 19 months old to try and find out if babies who received the 'whole cell' vaccine are less likely to develop allergic conditions such as food allergy or eczema.

-Participation will be for 19 months and will include four visits to the study clinic, starting when your baby receives their first vaccinations at 6-12 weeks of age.
+Participation will be for 19 months and will include three visits to the study clinic, starting when your baby receives their first vaccinations at 6-12 weeks of age.

 All babies will be assessed for possible allergies by undergoing a skin prick test at 12 months of age.
 If children are found to have a reaction to the skin prick test they may undergo an oral food challenge to confirm any possible food allergy.

 Who can participate?

 Participants MUST be:

 Healthy babies aged 6-12 weeks of age (born after 32 weeks gestation)